 Although you may not have anywhere to be in the morning, sticking to a routine can help with physical and mental health.
-Get up at the same time in the morning, get dressed and have breakfast.
+Get up at the same time in the morning, get dressed, and have breakfast.
 If you can, try getting outside, even for just 10 minutes.
-The natural light will also help with sleep.
+Natural light will also help with sleep.

 We have made it through struggles before, and we will make it through this one.
 Stay safe, take care of yourself, and don’t hesitate to reach out!